-\paragraph{Robotics Simulation} Simulation tools offer a great potential for the development of control, morphology, and motion planning in robotics \cite{Choi2021}.
-There is a wide range of sophisticated physics engines like \mbox{Bullet \cite{coumans2021}}, \mbox{MuJoCo \cite{Todorov2012}}, \mbox{DART \cite{Todorov2012}}, or the Gazebo \mbox{Simulator \cite{Koenig2004}} that can be used to develop and fine-tune model-based controllers and precisely simulate robot and contact dynamics.
+\paragraph{Robotics Simulation} Simulation tools offer great potential for developing control, morphology, and motion planning in robotics \cite{Choi2021}.
+There is a wide range of sophisticated physics engines like \mbox{Bullet \cite{coumans2021}}, \mbox{MuJoCo \cite{Todorov2012}}, \mbox{DART \cite{Lee2018}}, or the Gazebo \mbox{Simulator \cite{Koenig2004}} that can be used to develop and fine-tune model-based controllers and precisely simulate robot and contact dynamics.
 On the other side of the spectrum are toolboxes with a more narrow focus on kinematic and dynamic modeling in robotics, such as the Robotics Toolbox \cite{Corke2021} or Pinocchio \cite{JustinCarpentier2019}.
-These tools are often used for tasks like rapid prototyping of robot morphologies or path planning, benefitting from a higher level of abstraction that enables fast computation and a high-level \acf{api}.
-While there is a great choice of tools available for robot modeling, none of them comes with built-in-support for \acp{modrob}, whose robot model is subject to change, requires users to craft workarounds for established simulation tools, mostly tailored to specific hardware.
+These tools, frequently used for tasks such as path planning and controller synthesis, commonly use a higher level of abstraction that realizes fast computation and provide a high-level \acf{api}.
+While there is a great choice of tools for monolithic robots, all assume a known robot model.
+A lack of support for \acp{modrob}, whose robot model is subject to change, requires users to craft workarounds for established simulation tools, mostly tailored to specific hardware.
 Simulators like the USSR \cite{Christensen2008}, ReBots \cite{Collins2016}, or VisibleSim \cite{Thalamy2022} enable the simulation of self-reconfigurable robots that consist of up to millions of modules.
 However, these simulators do not provide a high-fidelity computation of robot kinematics and dynamics, which is essential for achieving realistic simulations of industrial tasks.
-There have been approaches to bridge the gap between disassembled robot modules and traditional robotics libraries for specified sets of robot modules such as the HEBI HRDF format \footnote{\url{https://github.com/HebiRobotics/hebi-hrdf}}. \acs{tool} aims to provide a standardized interface to enable the modeling of arbitrary module assemblies, allowing the use of established simulation and modeling tools for \acp{modrob}.
+There have been efforts to connect disassembled robot modules with traditional robotics libraries, but they are only applicable to specific sets of modules, such as the HEBI HRDF format\footnote{\url{https://github.com/HebiRobotics/hebi-hrdf}}. \acs{tool} aims to provide a standardized interface to enable the modeling of arbitrary module libraries, making it possible to use established tools for \acp{modrob}.